schwab-lab/annotateCSF/Readme.md

 # Usage Guide
-#### A standard workflow to annotate a simple CSF dataset
+#### A standard workflow to annotate a scRNAseq CSF dataset

 ## 1. What is annotateCSF?
-AnnotateCSF is a tool for annotation of scRNAseq datasets that contain CSF immune cells and wraps a user interface around scanpy, scVI, and scANVI workflows.
+AnnotateCSF is a tool for annotation of scRNAseq datasets that contain CSF immune cells and wraps a user interface around scanpy (Wolf et al., 2018), scVI-tools (Lopez et al., 2018; Gayoso et al., 2022), and scANVI (Xu et al., 2021) workflows.
 You can also perform downstream analyses such as differential composition and -expression analysis.

 ## 2. Installation / Starting the software

 Our software is provided for Windows 10 and for Linux as a portable package.
 This package comes with all the required libraries already included and does not require any installation on your computer.
 In particular, your existing system configuration will not be changed at all.

-Please download the provided installation archive for your operating system from our Online Storage ([v1.0](https://uni-muenster.sciebo.de/s/X3BC6vNhuzEun6i?path=%2FannotateCSF_release)), unzip it into a folder of your choice, and run the `run_aCSF` executable.
+Please download the provided installation archive for your operating system from our Online Storage ([v1.0](https://uni-muenster.sciebo.de/s/X3BC6vNhuzEun6i?path=%2FannotateCSF_release)), unzip it into a folder of your choice (requires the freeware 7zip), and run the `run_aCSF` executable.

 ### Alternatively:
 If you want to run the software on a different operating system (e.g. macOS), or customize the source code, then you need a Python 3.9 installation with some packages on your system.